longtavll/auto-owo-code/README.md

 * 💎feature:
+- Cannot be detected (unless you don't solve the captcha ❗)
-- Auto-hunt
+- Auto hunt
-- Auto-use gems
+- Auto use gems
 - Open source (convenient to modify as you like)
 * ❌shortcoming:
 - No captcha auto-detection